Blog

 A Basket of White Eggs, Symbolizing the Rising Costs, as Part of The Topic "Why Are Eggs so Expensive in The US"

-Why Are Eggs so Expensive in The US 2025 – Whats Driving the Prices
+Why Are Eggs so Expensive in The US 2025 – Whats Driving the Prices?

 Egg prices in the United States have generally followed a steady upward trend since 1980, with occasional spikes due to external shocks like disease outbreaks or rising input costs.
 Historically, notable surges occurred in 1984 (avian flu), 2008 (feed and fuel costs), and 2015 (H5N2 epidemic), pushing prices temporarily above $2.00 per dozen before settling.